marnelfr/back-to-symfony/README.md

-To display the data send by an api endpoint in a specific format (json, jsonld), add the format as extension to the link ; otherwise, api_platform shows those data through the swagger's doc.\
+To display the data send by an api endpoint in a specific format (json, jsonld), add the format as extension to the link ; otherwise, api_platform shows those data through its swagger's doc.\
 e.g.: [https://localhost/api/cheese_listings/2.jsonld](https://localhost/api/cheese_listings/2.jsonld)

 ## OpenAPI